tsmango/tsmango.github.com/napoleon.markdown

 days sleeping in his bed, on the floor in the sun, under my desk, on the couch, in the kitchen, in the bathroom and sometimes even in closets.

-When he isn't sleeping, he enjoys eating cookies and catching spiders.
+When he isn't sleeping, he enjoys yawning and eating cookies.

 <p class="image">
   <img src="/images/napoleon/0.jpg"/>